 DISCLAIMER OF LIABILITY: Competitors participate in the regatta entirely at their own risk.
 See Rule 4, Decision to Race.
 Charleston Yacht Club will not accept any liability for material damage or personal injury or death sustained in conjunction with or prior to, during or after the regatta.

-FURTHER INFORMATION: Please contact Becky Royal, sailingchair@charlestonyachtclub.com, or the Charleston Yacht Club Office (843-722-4968) or office@charlestonyachtclub.com for further details.
+FURTHER INFORMATION: Please contact Ted Smith, sailingchair@charlestonyachtclub.com, or the Charleston Yacht Club Office (843-722-4968) or office@charlestonyachtclub.com for further details.

 Additional information concerning Items available during the regatta is provided below:

-ChYC regatta T-shirts and other items will be available for purchase
+ChYC regatta T-shirts and other items will be available for purchase.

-Dinner tickets for Saturday night, $15 for adults and $8 for children.
+Dinner tickets for Saturday night, $20 for adults and $8 for children.

-Lunches will be available Saturday morning in the Flag Room for $6
+Complimentary continental breakfast Saturday and Sunday morning.

-Hamburgers & hotdogs w/ fixings available in Flag Room following races on Sunday
+Hamburgers & hotdogs w/ fixings will be available in Flag Room 11:00 – 3:00 Saturday and Sunday.

 Boats for charter: Competitors who wish to compete may charter 420s or Optimists from the Charleston Community Sailing Association.
-The boats are limited in number so if you wish to charter one contact the CCS: jessica@charlestoncommunitysailing.org
+The boats are limited in number so if you wish to charter one contact the CCS: - jessica@charlestoncommunitysailing.org

 (843) 607-4890.
-The negotiated charge per boat is 420/ $60 and Optimist/ $40; the boats will be available at the dock and need to be returned daily to their point of origin.
+The negotiated charge per boat is 420/ $60 and Optimist, Open Bic/ $40.
+The Charleston Junior Training Inc will supply a limited number of charters.
+The boats will be available at the dock and need to be returned daily to their point of origin.

 Registration Form